 Music Placement Examinations

 Placement examinations in music theory and piano and applied music auditions on the principal instrument or voice are given during registration week of the fall and spring semesters to all entering students intending to declare a major in Music.
-The Music Theory Placement Examination is administered to determine the student’s level of entry in the music theory sequence (MUS 099 or MUS 112).
-The Piano Placement Examination is administered to determine the student’s level of entry in piano studies (MUC 110, 111, 210, 211; MUA 121, 122, 221, 222).
+The Music Theory Placement Examination is administered to determine the student’s level of entry in the music theory sequence (MUS 101 Basic Theory or MUS 112 Theory I).
+The Piano Placement Examination is administered to determine the student’s level of entry in piano studies (Class Piano I or II; or Minor Applied Piano).
 Applied music auditions are heard by the Music faculty to determine the student’s level of entry into the major applied or minor applied studies sequence.

 Applied Music Jury Examinations

 All major applied students are required to perform a jury examination each semester of study.
 However, a student must successfully complete at least 70-percent of repertoire assigned by the applied instructor during the semester to be eligible to perform the jury.
 If the student does not perform a jury, or is ineligible to perform a jury, then the applied music course is failed.
 In order for an absence from a scheduled applied music jury to be excused, a student must submit an official excuse from the Office of Student Affairs at least one day prior to the jury, or if there are serious mitigating circumstances, no later than the end of the Final Examination Week.
 If the absence is officially excused, then the student may receive an incomplete grade (“I”) in accordance with University academic policy.
 If the absence is unexcused, then the jury is failed, resulting in failure of the course.

 Sophomore Applied Music Proficiency Examination